RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

 ----------------------------

 Property `only`:
-  - when used as `String` contains single permission or role that are allowed to access the state
+  - is used to explicitly define permission or role that are allowed to access the state
+  - when used as `String` contains single permission or role
-  - when used as `Array` contains set of permissions and/or roles that are allowed to access the state
+  - when used as `Array` contains set of permissions and/or roles
-  - when used as `Function` or `Promise` returns single/set of permissions and/or roles that are allowed to access the state
+  - when used as `Function` or `Promise` returns single/set of permissions and/or roles

 Property `except`:
-  - when used as `String` contains single permission or role that are denied to access the state
+  - is used to explicitly define permission or role that are denied to access the state
+  - when used as `String` contains single permission or role
-  - when used as `Array` contains set of permissions and/or roles that are denied to access the state
+  - when used as `Array` contains set of permissions and/or roles
-  - when used as `Function` or `Promise` returns single or set of permissions and/or roles that are denied to access the state
+  - when used as `Function` or `Promise` returns single or set of permissions and/or roles

 > :fire: **Important**
 > If you combine both `only` and `except` properties you have make sure that they are not excluding each other, because denied roles/permissions would not allow access the state for users event if allowed ones would pass them.